 Quilting can be as simple or as complicated as you want it to be.
 If you are new to quilting, you don’t need a lot.
 A few tools will get you through that first initial quilt.
-However, if you decide to come over to the dark side, like yours truly, and become a crazed quilt-osaurus, the amount of gadgets, notions, tools and whatchamathingies is pretty endless.
-How exciting!!!
+However, like any hobby, the more you fall in love, the more you want to invest...and that can get expensive.

-The fourth and final list will be a simple glossary of quilting terms.
-Also, if you have any terms or tools you like to use or would like to see added to the list, just let me know!
+- Glossary of Quilting Terms and Techniques: If you have any terms or tools you like to use or would like to see added to the list, let us know in the comments!

 - Sewing Machine - don’t spend a lot until you know you love sewing.
 A very basic sewing machine will suffice if you only plan on making a few quilts a year for special occasions.